 Jonida has earned a Master’s degree in Healthcare Administration from Worcester State University, two Bachelor’s degrees in Psychology and Health Education from Worcester State College, and achieved her Licensed Alcohol and Drug Counselor (LADC) and Certified Alcohol and Drug Counselor (CADC) from Westfield State University.

-Christine Brienza, MSW, Director of Administration and Quality
+Christine Brienza, MSW, Quality Director of Integrated Care

 Christine Brienza joined the Central Community Health Partnership from Elder Services of Berkshire County, where she served as the Quality Assurance Supervisor, responsible for monitoring program performance, adhering to funder reporting requirements, and creating and implementing agency-wide quality improvement initiatives.
 Her background includes experience working within CBFS services, the international Clubhouse model, and as a facilitator and trainer for Inclusivity Workshops.